The Concert Band is one of three bands at Duxbury High School.

 Through a combination of class performance, class observations and auditions; students will be graded on their musical growth.
 Music growth is defined by a student's progress on their technique and musicianship.

-Students are required to submit a practice record every two weeks showing their practice for past two weeks.
+Students are required to submit a practice record/check in every term.
 This will also factor into their musical growth.

 - 10% Music/Instrument Checks